 The right to keep and bear arms is an ancient, fundamental, constitutional right guaranteed and protected by the Second Amendment to the United States Constitution.
 The people have this individual right.
 We in America are unique because the people are guaranteed this right and the American right to keep and bear arms is broader and deeper than any other version.
 We specifically broadened the right much more than the English right.

-Here in Hawaii the government is openly hostile and adamantly opposed to the Second Amendment.
+Here in Hawaii, the government is openly hostile and adamantly opposed to the Second Amendment.
 The law surrounding the Second Amendment is continually changing.
-Courts are often reluctant to strike down statutes and it will take a long time to fully vindicate and protect Second Amendment rights here.
+Courts are often reluctant to strike down statutes, and it will take a long time to fully vindicate and protect Second Amendment rights here.
 To that end, I endeavor to mount Second Amendment lawsuits whenever it is practical to do so.
-I have been counsel in several lawsuits including, but not limited to, Roa v Honolulu, Choda v Hawaii County, and Santucci v Honolulu, and have assisted by writing friend of the court briefs in other cases as well.
+My firm, The Law Office of Kevin O'Grady, LLC, has been counsel in several lawsuits including, but not limited to, Roa v Honolulu, Choda v Hawaii County, and Santucci v Honolulu, and have assisted by writing friend of the court briefs in other cases as well.

-If you believe that you have a Second Amendment lawsuit, please contact my office and have a free consultation with me.
+If you believe that you have a Second Amendment lawsuit in Hawaii, please contact my office today at (808) 521-3367 and have a free consultation with me.

 “My experience with Mr. O'Grady and his team was above and beyond.
 Communication was on point and everything was handled in a professional and timely manner.
 His success rate definitely reflects his knowledge and confidence.
 I could not imagine having gone through the case without him by my side.”